The iPhone 11 Pro Max isn't just the best phone around, it's the phone I'd buy with my own money.

 iPhone 11 Pro Max verdict

 The iPhone 11 Pro Max is the closest Apple has come to the perfect smartphone.
 The cameras truly are a leap forward and put the company ahead of both Samsung and Google — at least for now.
-And the bright OLED display nearly puts the Galaxy Note 10 Plus' screen to shame.
+And the bright OLED display outshines most other phones.
 The iPhone 11 Pro Max also sports the fastest phone processor you can get in its A13 chip and the longest battery life we've seen from any iPhone.

-Although some may want to wait for Apple to roll out a 5G iPhone next year, there are very few reasons to skip the iPhone 11 Pro Max.
+Although some may want to wait for Apple to roll out a 5G-capable iPhone 12 this fall, there are very few reasons to skip the iPhone 11 Pro Max if you want the best flagship phone now.
 My only big complaint is the 64GB of included storage (it should be at least double), and this phone is a bit heavier than its predecessor.

-When you look at the phone landscape, there are plenty of great flagships, but right now the iPhone 11 Pro Max is at the top of the mountain.
+When you look at the phone landscape, there are plenty of great options, but right now the iPhone 11 Pro Max is the pinnacle of handsets.